-We’ve been to Kelvingrove Art Gallery and Museum so many times in the past four and a half years that it feels a little bit like going home when I walk into that building.
+We’ve been to Kelvingrove Art Gallery and Museum so many times in the past 10 years that it feels a little bit like going home when I walk into that building.
+This iconic building is an absolute treasure trove of history, science and culture that has something for everyone, from curious tiny tots to us adults who love a wee touch of culture.

 The Galleries

 The galleries are huge with lots of space to explore.
-We have been round them all many times but there are a few that we always end up in, and that the kids like the best.
+There are 22 galleries in total and we have been round them all many times.
+But there are a few that we always end up in, and that the kids like the best.
+We will always inevitably head to the natural history section first to explore there.
+The kids have always enjoyed having a look at the animal skeletons, and the various taxidermy animals in there too.
+There is lots of information about the animals on display and some interactive exhibits in this area too.

 Upstairs, theres a big walk through black box which is like an audio visual rainforest experience.
 When you walk in you are surrounded by rainforest sounds, there are pictures of rainforest animals lighting the floor, footage from a rainforest playing on screens and occasionally there is a thunderstorm.